ecorey/SUI-Move-Bootcamp-Final-Project/README.md

 The aim of the project is to demonstrate exchanging an object or objects for another object while deleting the first object/s, thus creating the illusion of transforming objects.
 In this project the goal is to be able to create simple objects and progressively transform them into more complex, and rare objects.
 The Flour, Salt, and Yeast can be transformed into Dough which can then be transformed into Bread.

-Due to testing and building limitations due to the Random.Move bug, (As of 12/11/23 is said to being fixed within a week of today). development wa slowed on on the next step of this project, namely first to create a sharable object bakery that will accept Sui in exchange for creating the objects, second to have an admin object passed in the contract's init function to enable the contract deployer to access the Sui from the bakery.
-The next step then is to build out frontend using the Suiet library and to use the Display library recently released by Sui Move to and attach a URL image for the objects, showing Bread as the most rare.
+Due to testing and building limitations due to the Random.Move bug described more below, (As of 12/11/23 is said to being fixed within a week of today), development was slowed on on the next step of this project.
+The next steps of this project will be to accept Sui in exchange for creating the objects, create an admin object passed in the contract's init function to enable the contract deployer to access the Sui spent to purchase objects, and create game_ids gfor all the obejects created.
+The final steps that will be completed are to build out frontend using the Suiet library, and to use the Display library recently released by Sui Move to and attach an URL image for the various objects, showing Bread as the most rare.

 ![bread king](./bread.png)